phase2/openair-reborn/README.md

 2. Open up the root directory in a terminal
 3. Run `npm install` to install the node dependencies, such as grunt and bower
 4. Run `bower install` to install the bower components
-5. Run `bower install` again in `test/` to install the testing bower components

 **Step 2: Enable the extension**